 I started laying out the bricks and thinking about brick count, how to construct the J tube, the heat riser, the support for the barrel and the ash cleanout.
 Here are some pictures:

 I don’t think that’s going to work.
 The weight is going to deform the foam board.
+All of the foam board ideas are gone.

 I was mainly just laying out the burn chambers and stacking brick to see how the rocket stove will fit in the space.
 I really wanted to light up some paper and see if the rocket stove would draw as it is set up here, but I resisted the impulse.
 I don’t think we are ready for that step yet.